Urgency email subject line examples that improve click through rates

-Think about this one metric: Flash sale emails have an increase in the click-to-open rate by 74%.
+Think about this one metric: Time-sensitive flash sale emails have an increase in the click-to-open rate by 74%.

-Additionally, they build brand awareness when coupled with social media, improve customer engagement, and boosts short-term profits as well as offload supply overages.
+Additionally, they build brand awareness when coupled with social media, improve customer engagement, and boost short-term profits as well as offload supply overages.

 Two ingredients are vital to successful flash sale emails.

 - First, the discount has to be legitimately jaw-dropping.